-1) Standard Environmental Conditions for All Blanket Projects
+a) Standard Environmental Conditions for All Blanket Projects

 The standard environmental conditions and requirements of section 157.206(b) apply to all projects under the blanket program of Subpart F of Part 157 or to NGPA section 311 facilities used to provide Part 284 transportation, but only if the project involves ground disturbance or changes to operational air or noise emissions.
 This section of the regulations states that the company will adopt the requirements set forth in section 380.15, Siting and Maintenance Requirements, and "shall issue the relevant portions thereof to construction personnel, with instructions to use them."
-In addition, it states that all activities will be consistent with all applicable law and the provisions of the following statutes and regulations or compliance plans developed to implement them.
-As a condition of the special permit, the pipeline operator is responsible for compliance with any of the following applicable laws.
-Actions taken to comply with the special permit are private actions are not authorized, funded, or carried out, in whole or in part, by Federal agencies in the United States.
+In addition, it states that all activities will be consistent with all applicable law and the provisions of the following statutes and regulations, or compliance plans developed to implement them.

-- Clean Water Act and the National Pollutant Discharge Elimination System Program - Clean Air Act - National Historic Preservation Act of 1966 (NHPA) - Archeological and Historic Preservation Act of 1974 - Coastal Zone Management Act of 1972 (CZM) - Endangered Species Act of 1973 (ESA) - Executive Order 11988 (May 24, 1977) requiring Federal agencies to evaluate the potential effects of any actions it may take on a floodplain

-- Executive Order 11990 (May 24, 1977) requiring an evaluation of the potential effects of construction on wetlands

-- Wild and Scenic Rivers Act

-- National Wilderness Act

-- National Parks and Recreation Act of 1978

-- Magnuson-Stevens Fishery Conservation and Management Act
+- Clean Water Act and the National Pollutant Discharge Elimination System Program - Clean Air Act - National Historic Preservation Act of 1966 (NHPA) - Archeological and Historic Preservation Act of 1974 - Coastal Zone Management Act of 1972 (CZM) - Endangered Species Act of 1973 (ESA) - Executive Order 11988 (May 24, 1977) requiring federal agencies to evaluate the potential effects of any actions it may take on a floodplain - Executive Order 11990 (May 24, 1977) requiring an evaluation of the potential effects of construction on wetlands - Wild and Scenic Rivers Act - National Wilderness Act - National Parks and Recreation Act of 1978 - Magnuson-Stevens Fishery Conservation and Management Act

-To be in compliance with these statutes under the blanket program for replacements/integrity management projects which cannot be done under 2.55(b), the project sponsor:
+To be in compliance with these statutes under the blanket program for replacements/IM projects which cannot be done under 2.55(b), the project sponsor: